Artisan Entrepreneurship Diploma

 Credits: 2

-The Collection and Care of Artifacts course focuses on the basic skills and knowledge associated with the care and handling of artifacts.
-Practical hands on experience is gained through exposure to museum artifacts.
+This course focuses on the basic skills and knowledge associated with the care and handling of artifacts.
+Students study introductory collection management practices with the advantage of working with Portage College’s Museum collection.
+The course provides practical hands-on experience and exposure to a wide array of museum artifacts.

 • CARVING II